Our Mission

 2018-2020

-WOMHA engaged with the Department of Consumer and Business Services (DCBS) to monitor the examination process required by SB 860.
+WOMHA met quarterly with the Department of Consumer and Business Services (DCBS), the state regulators overseeing health insurance, to monitor and advise them on the data collection and reporting process required by SB 860.

-DCBS released their findings, and OIMHP provided a thorough appraisal of the report, highlighting strengths and areas for improvement.
+DCBS released their findings in a SB 860 Status Report, and OIMHP provided DCBS with a thorough appraisal of the methods and analyses, highlighting strengths and areas for improvement.

 2020-2021